feven2552/Calculator_Python/README.md

 # Simple Calculator

 Perform calculations effortlessly with our Simple Calculator application built using Python's Tkinter library.
-Whether you need to add, subtract, multiply, divide, or perform more complex operations, our calculator has you covered!
+Whether you need to add, subtract, multiply, divide, or perform more complex operations.

 ## Features